b-charles/pigs/ioc/README.md

 ### Definition

-To be able to use a component, you should start by record it, or by define how it will be create.
+To be able to use a component, you should start by recording it, or by defining how it will be created.
 That's the definition step.

 You can call the functions `ioc.Put` to record directly the component, its main name and optionally its aliases:
 ```go